-IPR Issues of the Internet and Social Media as an Alternate Media Platform
+IPR issues of the Internet and Social Media as an Alternate Media Platform

 Written by: Ms Shalini Gupta

 Today, the internet and social media have a very great impact on our social lives.
 Without the internet, life is pretty difficult as it makes everything very easy.
-Through the internet, we can interact through our relatives or friends on social media who are very far from us, we can do online shopping, pay online bills etc.
+Through the internet, we can interact with our relatives or friends on social media who are very far from us, we can do online shopping, pay online bills etc.

 Social media is a computer-based technology that facilitates the sharing of ideas, thoughts, and information through the building of virtual networks and communities.
 These days mostly every people use one form of social media.
 Social media is a kind of entertainment for today’s generation.

 Social media is not only a form of entertainment but it also provides empowerment especially to women as many women are engaged in various online businesses through YouTube or Instagram.
 The internet and social media have become an integral part of our lives.

 The increased use of the internet brought concern related to intellectual property rights (IPR) protection.
 The copyright law is the most effective instrument presently available for tackling the IPR issues on the Internet.
 The Indian Copyright Act, 1957 was amended in the year 1994.

 After the amendment, provisions of copyright issues over digital technology including the internet were added.
 After the invention of the internet, most people have started writing blogs, poems, as well as music and these works, are published over the internet so that their work can be appreciated.

 The internet has opened doors to allow people to easily copy and reproduce your material without permission.
 The public use that information for their own purpose without asking the owner of the work.
 This creates the issue of copyright over the internet.
 On social media also, people share their ideas, blogs and other creative ideas but the viewers use them according to them.
 Not only copyright but patents and trademarks are also at risk on the internet.